 Let’s see how to set up a virtual reality CRP with the example below.

 - Identify the business process to change.
 A lot of VR companies will tell you that you need their VR software.
 But don’t be afraid to ask for VR that fits into what you need.
 Switching from Cisco to VR teleconferencing is great, but it’s not the biggest bang for your buck.

 - New technology requires thinking outside of the box.
 Is there a process that would benefit from immersive training?
-For example, KFC built a VR game to supplement training employees on the steps to prep, fry, and pack chicken orders.
-An auto manufacturer uses VR in the interview process to see how applicants handle different parts on the assembly line.
+For example, KFC built a VR game to train new employees what the steps were to prep, fry, and pack chicken orders.
+Other companies use VR in the interview process to see how they handle different parts on the assembly line.

 - Remember the hardware.
-During one CRP for a manufacturing plant, we realized we needed new scanners and scanner drivers installed on the computers to properly test with the new software we configured.
+I ran one CRP for a manufacturing plant.
+They needed new scanners and scanner drivers installed on their computers to properly test with the new software we configured.
 Make a list of all the hardware and computer requirements to run the CRP.

-With our VR example, running a CRP is still possible without buying the equipment.
-VR systems like the HTC Vive and Oculus Rift are available to rent through companies like AstoundingVR and Blue Hire Virtual Reality.
+With our VR example, don’t have VR equipment?
+Running a CRP is still possible.
+VR HMDs like the HTC Vive and Oculus Rift are available to rent through companies like AstoundingVR and Blue Hire Virtual Reality.
 Use this option to test out the software and which hardware is right for your project.

 - CRPs are great because they don’t require a completed version of the software to be beneficial.
 Use a prototype version to test the business assumptions in Step 1 and Step 2.
 The prototype will give you and an idea of how the tech measures up to support the business.
 You’ll be able to see which software features need to be expanded on and which aren’t as important.